-These are construction impacts that must be managed and are issues which can be addressed via conditions of consent and are covered by other legislation.
-Noise associated with Quarry Road can be mitigated by the inclusion of barriers (as done elsewhere in the estate) and dwelling design.
+• These are construction impacts that must be managed and are issues which can be addressed via conditions of consent and are covered by other legislation.
+Noise associated with Cove Boulevarde can be mitigated by the extension of acoustic fencing (as done elsewhere in the estate) and dwelling design.